Authenticate SuperNodes¶

 Enable node authentication in SuperNode¶

-Connecting a SuperNode to a SuperLink that has node authentication enabled requires passing two additional arguments (i.e. the public and private keys of the SuperNode) in addition to the TLS certificate.
+Connecting a SuperNode to a SuperLink that has node authentication enabled requires passing one additional argument (i.e. the private key of the SuperNode) in addition to the TLS certificate.

 $ flower-supernode \